notesandshare/alma/content/posts/hello-world.md

 title = 'Hello World'
 author = "alma"
 +++

-### Hello, World
-My english name is alma.
-I decide to study **practicle IT skill**.
+Hi, i'm alma.
 I would like to share the problems I encountered during my IT learning process and the solutions I found.